RetepV/nTerm2-S-FT231/README.md

 I do have a font that tries to show something readable when using 132x25 characters on a 640x350 resolution screen, but it's not really something I take serious.

 Higher resolutions that 800x480 are possible, but simply mean less colors because the ESP32 just does not have enough memory.
 There seems to be a solution for that, by adding PSRAM.
-But that would mean a redesign, so will happen in a next version (if any).
+But that would mean a hardware redesign, so that will happen in a possible next version (which will then probably be based on an ESP32-S3 too).

 25-10-2025